 The Home Secretary has asked me to reply to your recent Question asking how many prisoners in each of the last three years were remanded in custody for more than 52 weeks before sentencing.

-The latest available provisional information for England and Wales is for 30 June 1997 and is given in the table.
-This information is also published in successive volumes of "Prison Statistics, England and Wales" (tables 2.3 and 2.4 of the 1996 edition, Cm 3732), copies of which are in the Library.
+The available information relates to the length of time since first reception into a Prison Service establishment in England and Wales and is given in the attached table.
+Information for 1993 and earlier years is published in "Prison statistics, England and Wales" (tables 2.3 and 2.4 of the 1993 edition, Cm 2893), a copy of which is in the Library of the House.

 Remand prisoners held in Prison Service establishments in England and Wales on remand for over 12 months on 30 June: 1993–1995(1)